I’m developing a new Alzheimer’s drug by myself.

-I’m currently developing a new Alzheimer’s drug by myself.
 Over the past year, I used AI to design several thousand new small molecule drugs.
-I taught myself synthetic chemistry, built a chem lab in my garage, and synthesized a hundred of these drugs.
-I’m now testing them in cell lines and mice for efficacy towards a new Alzheimer’s mechanism.
+I then taught myself synthetic chemistry, built a chem lab in my garage, and synthesized a hundred of them.
+I’m now testing these compounds in cell lines and mice.

-Stay tuned.
+Stay tuned!

 Compressed Perturb-seq